Table of Contents

 You must first open a Payoneer account and attach it to your local bank account.
 Once you log in, simply select the pay tab called “make a payment.”
 Enter the email address associated with your account and the amount of the payment.
 You then receive the payment to your account.
 This is why it is geared toward small businesses and contractors.
 The ease of use of the platform makes transferring money simple.

-Payoneer lets you make payments with no fees.
+Payoneer lets you make payments with no fees to other Payoneer accounts.
 That’s quite unique for this type of platform.
 The Payoneer Billing Service allows you to use a credit card to pay existing Payoneer customers.
 If you live in the United States, you can even make payments via e-check.

 The Payoneer customer support system is strong.
 They provide an extensive help desk with a large knowledge base.
 If you sign in to your account, you can live chat with someone right away.
 They’re also available via email and phone, with offices in multiple countries.

-Payoneer issues a Mastercard you can use like a debit card.
+Payoneer issues a prepaid debit Mastercard that can be used for spending.
 You can also receive payments straight to the card.
 The maximum daily withdrawal limit is $2,500 and you can use an ATM anywhere in the world.
 If you transfer or withdraw from an ATM, you will pay around 1% of the transaction in foreign exchange fees.

-Unlike companies like PayPal and TransferWise, Payoneer only allows transfers to other Payoneer accounts.
-This can present a major inconvenience if you don’t have an account or your client won’t get one.
-This is also why it doesn’t work for larger businesses.
-Additionally, private clients cannot transfer money on the platform, only withdraw it.
+Besides making payouts, Payoneer only allows transfers to other Payoneer accounts.
+Private clients can’t transfer money on the platform; only withdraw it.
 International money transfers are very one-sided.

 The platform adds a currency conversion charge of 2% to 2.75% in some countries.
 If you use the Mastercard in a non-listed currency, you will be subject to their exchange rates.
 You also need to pay an annual maintenance fee on the Payoneer Mastercard.
 That is unusual for these types of services.
 It is also listed in reviews online that the signup process is lengthy and it can take over a month to receive your card.